 If you yearn to explore the world on horseback, then check out these fabulous horse riding holidays.
 They’re for intermediate to experienced riders only and don’t come cheap — but talk about the holiday of a lifetime!
 Are you ready for an adventure?

 Argentina is world-famous for polo; all the living 10-goal players in the world are Argentinian (apart from David Stirling, who was born in Uruguay — although he plays for Argentina, too).
 So, if you want to learn this glorious game, or improve your polo skills, there’s really only one place to go, isn’t there?
-Available through In The Saddle, Estantros Los Potrestos offers five or seven night Learn to Play Polo holidays, or Polo Weeks for the more experienced player.
-Guests stay, full board, on a 6,500-acre working cattle estancia and stud farm that dates back to 1573 and has been owned by the same Anglo-Argentinian family for four generations.
-With a herd of 80 riding horses to choose from, you’re sure to find your perfect partner.
+Available through In The Saddle, Los Potreros offers seven night Learn to Play Polo holidays, or Polo Weeks for the more experienced player.
+Accommodation is in the beautifully restored estancia house.
+There are seven individually and traditionally decorated bedrooms each with a private bathroom and wood burning stove.
+There is a swimming pool (usually open mid-October to mid-April) to dip into at the end of a hot day in summer.
+Between riding sessions you are welcome to relax on the veranda and enjoy afternoon tea or a gin and tonic.
+Food and wine is a key part of the Los Potreros experience; meals are taken as a group and are very sociable affairs.
 The estancia is set amidst rolling, grass-covered hills through which wild boar and deer roam, and you can hack out and enjoy the stunning scenery, or herd cattle with the gauchos, when not polishing your polo skills.
 Or take a dip in the pool, try some of the local wine, or hang out in a hammock with a book — the choice is yours.

 Visit: In The Saddle